JeanCruzC/schedules/README.md

 Both `load_shift_patterns()` and the internal `generate_shifts_coverage_corrected()`
 function accept an optional `max_patterns` argument.
 When provided, pattern generation stops once this limit is reached which is useful during testing or when exploring large configuration spaces.
+When omitted the functions estimate a safe limit using the available RAM (via `psutil`) so that the generated arrays occupy at most about **4 GB** of memory.

 ## Testing